-Urge Congress to demand the Nuclear Regulatory Commission enforce its fire safety regulations and establish a clear, realistic timeline for compliance by all reactors.
+Urge Congress to demand the Nuclear Regulatory Commission enforce its fire safety regulations and establish a clear, realistic timeline for compliance by all nuclear power reactors.

 We rely on your support

 What's at Stake

 The Fukushima disaster of 2011 showed what can happen when a nuclear power plant's safety systems fail.
 The US nuclear industry responded with familiar reassurances that it can't happen here.

 We know better.
 Nuclear accidents can happen here—but they don't have to.

 Enforcing fire and earthquake regulations, addressing flood risks, and safer storage for nuclear waste are just a few of the ways we can help prevent nuclear accidents.

 Since its founding in 1969, UCS has served as a nuclear safety watchdog.
 We focus on ensuring that existing reactors meet current safety standards set by the Nuclear Regulatory Commission (NRC) and that the NRC enforces those standards.

 You can help.
 Check out our action alerts, visit our citizen resource center, and speak up for better-regulated nuclear power in the United States.
 Together we can make this important low-carbon energy source as safe as possible.